savannahestridge/unaccompanied_tableau_analysis/README.md

 ## Analytical Approach

-The analysis proceeded in two stages.
-First, descriptive statistics were calculated to summarize key demographic, geographic, and custodial characteristics, including gender distributions, country and regional origins, age cohorts, and average time in the Office of ORR custody.
+The analysis was conducted in two stages.
+First, descriptive statistics were calculated to summarize key demographic, geographic, and custodial characteristics, including (but not limited to) gender distribution, country and regional origin, age cohorts, and average time in ORR custody.
 The analysis is organized by fiscal year (October through September).

 Second, data visualizations were developed to support interpretation of major findings.
 Stacked bar plots, tree maps, and line graphs were created to illustrate trends in arrivals, detention durations, and sponsor placements.
 Visualizations were generated using R and Tableau to ensure accessibility for both technical and non-technical audiences.